Marvin Israel

 Marvin Israel (July 3, 1924 – May 7, 1984) was an American artist, photographer, painter, teacher and art director from New York City known for modern/surreal interiors, abstract imagery.
 Israel created sinister shadowy and exuberant interiors with implications of violence that were often sexual in nature.

-History
+Life and career

 Marvin Israel was born in Syracuse, New York, the son of Bessie and Harry Israel.
 In 1950, Israel was a graduate student at Syracuse University and spent two years in Paris studying and painting.

 In 1952, he had his first one-man show at galerie Arnaud, Paris, France.

-In november 1953 he participated in a collective exhibition at galerie Suzanne Michel, in Paris, with Nina-Negri, Gilbert Besançon, Robert Fontené, Olive tamari, Michel Leroy and Lempereur-Haut.
+In November 1953 he participated in a collective exhibition at galerie Suzanne Michel, in Paris, with Nina-Negri, Gilbert Besançon, Robert Fontené, Henri Olive-Tamari, Michel Leroy and Lempereur-Haut.

 The start of his photographic period was in 1953; he studied design with Alexey Brodovitch.

 In 1955 he got his Masters of Fine Arts in graphic design from Yale; became art director for Seventeen Magazine.